ttscoff/fish_files/README.md

 - __bash_scripts__: some utilities that were too much trouble to port from Bash and work just as well run with hashbangs.
 They just need to be in the $PATH (some commands reference my local path, `~/scripts/fish`, which will need updating).

 - __completions__: various completion configurations for custom commands.

 - __custom__: some files I source at login (from `config.fish`), mostly shared functions I think I need to have in memory (as opposed to autoloaded), and some aliases that don't make great functions.

 - __functions__: the mother lode.
 All of my favorite commands (and some experimental ones).
 Most have a description on the function declaration, so you can see it in source or by running the `describe` command that you'll find in this folder (which essentially runs `functions -Dv`, but prettier).

+__COMPLETIONS NOTE:__ for the file extension completion function to work, it needs to be able to find the `filecomplete.rb` script located in the `bash_scripts` directory.
+Edit `functions/__complete_extension.fish` to point to that file on your system.

 ## All the functions